renesas/ra-fsp-examples/example_projects/fpb_ra2e3/cpp/cpp_fpb_ra2e3_ep/readme.txt

         Note: No Hardware connections required for other EK boards.

 3. Configuration Settings:
-        The example project, by default, runs in continuous scan mode on the boards, with the exception as mentioned in the Note*.
+        The example project, by default, runs in continuous scan mode on the boards, with the exception as mentioned in the *Note.
 	In order to switch the scan mode, change the 'Mode' field of ADC Driver in the RA configurator to Single Scan.

-*Note: EK-RA2A1, EK-RA2E1, EK-RA2E2, EK-RA2L1, EK-RA4M1, EK-RA4M2, EK-RA4M3, FPB-RA4E1 and FPB-RA6E1 supports only Single Scan mode.
+*Note: EK-RA2A1, EK-RA2E1, EK-RA2E2, EK-RA2L1 and EK-RA4M1 support only Single Scan mode.
 ﻿
 1) Segger RTT block address may be needed to download and observe EP operation using a hex file with RTT-Viewer.
    RTT Block address for hex file committed in repository are as follows: